-Downtown Savannah brilliantly merges new world bustle with old world charm.
-This thriving hub touts one of the largest National Historic Landmark Districts in the United States, making it a popular destination for travelers on a global scale.
+Downtown Savannah merges new world bustle with old world charm.
+This thriving hub boasts one of the largest National Historic Landmark Districts in the United States.
 Picturesque gardens, antique architecture, tree-lined walkways, and signature cobblestone streets give modern visitors an authentic peek into the past of our beautiful city.

 Savannah’s rich southern history also has a legendary supernatural side…for those brave enough to pursue it.
-Savannah Ghost Tours offers guided walking ghost tours throughout this celebrated historic district, where guests sometimes encounter an actual haunting.
-Each night, we take people behind the veil for in-depth, captivating accounts of former Savannah residents ensnared in some of our city’s most notorious ghost stories.
+Savannah Ghost Tours offers guided walking ghost tours throughout the celebrated historic district, walking just under a mile between the original six parks laid out by General James Edward Oglethorpe after he pacified the indigenous Yamacraw Indians.

 Intrigued?
-Come, join our registered tour guides for a Savannah experience you’ll never forget!
+Join our registered tour guides for a Savannah experience you’ll never forget!

 Oglethorpe Square's Haunted History Stretches Through The Centuries

-We launch our nightly jaunt from Oglethorpe Square at 8pm daily.
+We launch our nightly jaunt from Oglethorpe Square.
 Oglethorpe is a renowned small park in the heart of our vibrant city.
 First developed in the mid-1700s, Oglethorpe Square’s almost 300-year history is plagued with sickness, fortune, and tragedy.
 Our roughly one-mile journey travels through Bull Street, Hull, Street, and York Street as we stop at 9-13 haunted destinations.

 Meander through these darkened quarters to hear heartbreaking and terrifying tales about: